 Determining temporary or indefinite.
 You must determine whether your assignment is temporary or indefinite when you start work.
-If you expect employment to last for one year or less, it is temporary unless there are facts and circumstances that indicate otherwise.
-Employment that is initially temporary may become indefinite due to changed circumstances.
+If you expect an assignment or job to last for one year or less, it is temporary unless there are facts and circumstances that indicate otherwise.
+An assignment or job that is initially temporary may become indefinite due to changed circumstances.
 A series of assignments to the same location, all for short periods but that together cover a long period, may be considered an indefinite assignment.